Parenting vs. Lifestyle

 Parenting vs. Lifestyle Changes

 The days partying and late sleeping days were in the rearview mirror.
 I’ve learned to wipe tears, kiss boo-boos and give my child magical “powers” through vegetables.
 My favorite blouses are ruined with spaghetti sauce and spit-up, and I long ago traded in my lacy bras for Gerber breast pads.
-The very concept of personal time and space changed and became void after repeated violations of both.
+The concept of personal time and space changed and became void after repeated violations of both.

 Parenting vs. Lifestyle isn’t a fight, after all.
 It’s surrendering to the needs of the little creature you brought into the world and building a new lifestyle around said creature.
 I wouldn’t change anything, though.
 In the wake of forfeited selfish luxuries, I discovered the mysteriously powerful love only a mother feels and understands, and it trumps any superficial love of my formerly childless lifestyle.
 Parenting isn’t easy but it certainly has its perks.

 Fellow parents, when did you realize parenting vs. lifestyle weren’t opponents in the ring, but an entire lifestyle overhaul?
+Tell me in the comments!

 Please share this post with others who might enjoy Parenting vs. Lifestyle.
 Thank you!